 spectacle?
-The roaring is so tremendous, that it would seem that if all the lions that ever have lived since the days of Daniel, could join their voices in one "Hullah's " chorus, C they would produce but a whisper, in comparison, to the deep diapason of this most majestic of all nature's pipes or organs.
+The roaring is so tremendous that it would seem that if all the lions that have ever lived since the days of Daniel could join their voices in one of Hullah's' chorus, they would produce but a whisper in comparison to the deep diapason of this most majestic of all Nature's pipes or organs.